tolmekian1453/react-native-share-extension/README.md

 # React Native Share Extension
+# Edited to work with the iOS news app and probably other news apps
+# use (await ShareExtension.data()).url , or .text if you want the title
+# Android behavior is the same as before

 This is a helper module which brings react native as an engine to drive share extension for your app.